Bond requirements changing for ISF

 16 02 2011

 At the beginning of 2011, Trade Risk Guaranty (TRG) opened a new office.
-TRG’s second location was officially up and running on the 3rd of January and now offices the company’s marketing and administrative staff.
+TRG’s second location was officially up and running on the 3rd of January and now houses the company’s marketing and administrative staff.
 TRG recently filled three new positions in their marketing department and needed more space for the increasing number of employees joining the TRG staff.

 TRG has created a new position within the company for lead development growth.
 TRG is continuously searching for part-time employees to fill these positions.
 The company is putting a great deal of time and effort into targeting Montana State University (MSU) students to recruit for the Lead Developer positions.
 One of the ways that TRG is reaching out to MSU students and alumni is by attending the February 2011 MSU Career fair at the University.